Keonapang/protein-binder-design/README.md

 [PRODIGY web server](https://rascar.science.uu.nl/prodigy/) can calculate gibbs free energy.

-1. We must provide the PDB of the binder-target complex as a multi-PDB file.
-To generate this file, you will need two inputs:
-(a) the PDB of the original protein structure and (b) PDB of the generated protein binder (i.e. peptide 1A).
+1. We must provide the PDB of the entire binder-target complex.
+To generate this PDB file, you will need two inputs: (a) the PDB of the target protein structure and (b) PDB of the generated protein binder from RFDiffusion.

 Run code below: